ramon-cortes/sudoku_puppeteer/README.md

 I think that was all

-Oh no, you will also need a "ss" subdirectory for the screenshots it takes
+Oh no, you will also need an "ss" subdirectory for the screenshots it takes